raphlinus/raphlinus.github.io/about.md

 The source for this blog is at [github.com/raphlinus/raphlinus.github.io](https://github.com/raphlinus/raphlinus.github.io).
 Pull requests are welcome, as are [issues](https://github.com/raphlinus/raphlinus.github.io/issues).
-I hope to use issues more extensively to track ideas in the pipeline.
+Issues are also used to track ideas in the pipeline.

 Here's a list of [posts by category](/categories.html).